GDPR: what are some things to consider when using (online) survey tools?

 - Do I need additional mechanisms for participants to access, change or delete their data?
 How can participants withdraw their consent, have their data changed or deleted?

-- Have I completed the GDPR Register? (in DMPonline.be)
+- Have I completed the GDPR Register (in DMPonline.be)?

 - Where are the personal data in the (online) survey tool stored?
-If the data is stored on servers outside the EU, this does NOT fall under the protection of the GDPR and you will have to take additional and strict measures to bring this up to the right level of protection.
+If the data is stored on servers outside the EU, this does NOT fall under the protection of the GDPR and you'll have to take additional and strict measures to bring this up to the right level of protection.
 Using (online) survey tools with servers outside the EU is not recommended.

 - Does the (online) survey tool offer sufficient guarantees regarding security and protection of the data?
-Does the tool itself have certain contracts or certificates such as ISO27001 certification or results of security analyses (security audits, pen tests, etc.)?
+Does the tool itself have certain contracts or certificates, such as ISO27001 certification or results of security analyses (security audits, pen tests, etc.)?

 - Does the tool offer sufficient security guarantees (e.g. are data connections encrypted with HTTPS encryption and SSL certificates?).

-- Does the tool itself use the personal data you collect for any other activities than those for which you have given the order?
+- Does the tool itself use the personal data you collect for any activities other than those for which you have given the order?